 With an omni roast, we go for a profile that sits somewhere in between the filter and the espresso profiles.
 It is a roast that we produce that should work well across a variety of different brew methods – be it Aeropress, filter, espresso, or even cold brew.
-An example of one of our omni roasts is our Guatemala La Esmeralda, which has a chocolate and vanilla sweetness that sit alongside lime acidity.
+An example of one of our omni roasts is our Kenya Vava, which has a rich winey body and a beautiful berry acidity.

 Is the roast profile associated with strength or darkness?